 - Ill Girl: Dot is portrayed as needing an operation.
 Subverted in that it turns out the operation was only to give her a beauty mark on her cheek.

 - Incurable Cough of Death: Dot; subverted in that the operation she needs is actually "plastic surgery, to implant a beauty mark on her cheek," as Scratchansniff says it.

 - Interspecies Romance: Pinky (a mouse) and Pharfignewton (a horse) are once again shown as being a couple.

 - Literal Genie: The Warners try to convince Salazar that the Wishing Star is one of these, in one of the film's more hilarious scenes.
 The examples they give include a wish to be 16 years old forever resulting in him living the 16th year of his life forever and a wish for the world giving him nothing but a globe.
-He quickly loses his patience (and who can blame him?).
+He quickly loses his patience after one too many gags.

 - Littlest Cancer Patient: Dot appears to be this for much of the movie, but it turns out she was just acting the entire time, and the "surgery" she was trying to get was having a beauty mark added.

 - Loads and Loads of Characters: Everyone from the main show, except for the Hip Hippos and Minerva Mink, had a substantial role.

 - Logo Joke: Wakko joins Bugs Bunny in the opening logo and takes a bite of the WB shield.